bandnab/BYOW/README.md

 2.java byow.Core.Main
 3.java byow.Core.Main -s "n123sss:q"

-🌍 Tile Types
-Name	Symbol	Description
-FLOOR	·	Walkable area
-WALL	#	Solid wall
-AVATAR	@	Player character
-NOTHING		Empty space
-TREE	♠	Decorative tree
-WATER	≈	Water tile
-LOCKED_DOOR	█	Exit, initially locked
-UNLOCKED_DOOR	▢	Final goal or exit

  My Contribution
-Developed the procedural map generator using random room and hallway creation logic
+- Developed the procedural map generator using random room and hallway creation logic

-Built and debugged input abstractions for keyboard, random, and string-based controls
+- Built and debugged input abstractions for keyboard, random, and string-based controls

-Integrated rendering logic with the tile engine for real-time feedback
+- Integrated rendering logic with the tile engine for real-time feedback

-Applied object-oriented principles to keep the code modular and extensible
+- Applied object-oriented principles to keep the code modular and extensible

 🧠 Lessons Learned
-This project helped me strengthen my understanding of:
+- This project helped me strengthen my understanding of:

-Java system design and modular architecture
+- Java system design and modular architecture

-Randomized algorithms and seed-based determinism
+- Randomized algorithms and seed-based determinism

-Real-time rendering with minimal graphics libraries
+- Real-time rendering with minimal graphics libraries

-Managing game state across different input sources
+- Managing game state across different input sources

 🗂 Future Work
-Implement file-based save/load with serialization
+- Implement file-based save/load with serialization

-Add enemy AI or NPC pathing
+- Add enemy AI or NPC pathing

-Build an inventory system or quest engine
+- Build an inventory system or quest engine

-Port rendering from StdDraw to a GUI framework like JavaFX
+- Port rendering from StdDraw to a GUI framework like JavaFX